 If an individual believes that he/she has been subject to sexual harassment, that individual has the right to file a complaint with the CEO/Principal.
 Such complaints may be filed in writing or verbally.
 No individual will suffer reprisals for reporting any incidents of sexual harassment or making any complaints.
-All complaints will be promptly investigated by the CEO/Principal.
+The CEO/Principal will promptly investigate all complaints.
 The investigation will be conducted in a fair and expeditious manner in such a way as to maintain confidentiality to the extent practicable.
 The CEO/Principal will inform the person filing the complaint and the person alleged to have committed the conduct of the results of that investigation, as appropriate.